mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group-create-exception.md

 ---
 title: ActivationGroupCreateException class
-description: The exception that is thrown when an activation could not be found or created.
+description: "The exception that is thrown when an activation could not be found or created. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when an activation could not be found or created.